-Investors and developers are ‘bullish’ about the economic prospects of the data centre industry despite the overall impact of COVID-19 on the economic climate, according to new figures from M Capital Group (MCG).
+Investors and developers are ‘bullish' about the economic prospects of the data center industry despite the overall impact of COVID-19 on the economic climate, according to new figures from M Capital Group (MCG).

-In the first 16 weeks of 2020, major data centre-related acquisition deals, such as Digital Realty’s purchase of Interxion for US$8.4 billion, helped to boost aggregated deal value to US$15 billion.
+In the first 16 weeks of 2020, major data center-related acquisition deals, such as Digital Realty's purchase of Interxion for US$8.4 billion, helped to boost aggregated deal value to US$15 billion.

 MCG predicts that the Digital Realty acquisition marks the start of a fresh round of industry consolidation and capital injection, due to suppliers and investors expanding their international network through acquisitions.

-MCG managing partner Christian Mouchbahani comments, “The data centres industry is one immediate bright spot within and post COVID-19, in a world of challenges and short-term dim outlooks.”
+MCG managing partner Christian Mouchbahani comments, “The data centers industry is one immediate bright spot within and post COVID-19, in a world of challenges and short-term dim outlooks.

-According to MCG figures, the global data centre industry will achieve strong growth over the next five years, reaching a compound annual growth rate (CAGR) of 10% to 15%.
+According to MCG figures, the global data center industry will achieve strong growth over the next five years, reaching a compound annual growth rate (CAGR) of 10% to 15%.